Cath-Strategic-Tech/Refugees-Support/.github/ISSUE_TEMPLATE/user-story.md

 **Acceptance Criteria**
 A list of conditions or results that must be true in order for the above User to be satisfied with the new software capability.

+-----To be completed by Engineering-----

 **Technical Solution**
-*To be completed by the Engineering Team when work on this ticket is underway.*
+A working description of the technical solution to be implemented, including any architectural decisions made along the way.

 **Test Case**
-A description of the QA testing required to ensure this user story can be publically released. *To be completed by the Engineering Team when work on this ticket is underway.*
+A description of what QA testing is required in order to ensure this user story can be publicly released.